 The Centre for Research in Philosophy, Literature and the Arts runs a seminar series and hosts a range of events bringing these fields together outside of the classroom.
 As a student here you will have access to all of these activities and are encouraged to participate in them.
 Participants on the degree also have the opportunity to organise the annual Graduate Conference in Philosophy and the Arts.

-Recommended 2017/18 Philosophy modules for this degree included:
+In previous years, recommended Philosophy modules for this degree have included:

 - Feminist Literary Theory

 - The Condition of England: Perceptions in Victorian Literature